-- signingTime (section 2.5.1 in this document) - sMIMECapabilities (section 2.5.2 in this document) - sMIMEEncryptionKeyPreference (section 2.5.3 in this document) - id-messageDigest (section 11.2 in [CMS]) - id-contentType (section 11.1 in [CMS])
+- Signing Time (section (Section 2.5.1 in this document) - SMIME Capabilities (section (Section 2.5.2 in this document) - Encryption Key Preference (section (Section 2.5.3 in this document) - Message Digest (section (Section 11.2 in [CMS]) - Content Type (section (Section 11.1 in [CMS])

-Further, receiving agents SHOULD be able to handle zero or one instance in the signingCertificate signed attribute, as defined in section 5 of [ESS].
+Further, receiving agents SHOULD be able to handle zero or one instance of the signingCertificate and signingCertificatev2 signed attributes, as defined in Section 5 of RFC 2634 [ESS] and Section 3 of RFC 5035 [ESS].

-Sending agents SHOULD generate one instance of the signingCertificate signed attribute in each SignerInfo structure.
+Sending agents SHOULD generate one instance of the signingCertificate or signingCertificatev2 signed attribute in each SignerInfo structure.

 Additional attributes and values for these attributes might be defined in the future.
-Receiving agents SHOULD handle attributes or values that it does not recognize in a graceful manner.
+Receiving agents SHOULD handle attributes or values that they do not recognize in a graceful manner.